jdudzik98/Time_series_analysis/Report.md

 ![](Report_files/figure-html/unnamed-chunk-21-1.png)<!-- -->

-##### The plot above represents values of analysed time series.
-Clearly there exist some seasonality, and definitely there is no stationarity in this time series.
-Therefore, twelveth differences are used to continue analysis.
+##### The plot above represents the values of the analysed time series.
+Clearly there exists some seasonality, and definitely there is no stationarity in this time series.
+Therefore, twelth differences are used to continue analysis.

 ![](Report_files/figure-html/unnamed-chunk-22-1.png)<!-- -->